MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 Before you continue with this tutorial, ensure you meet the following prerequisites:

-1. Have a basic understanding of data modelling, Power Automate, Dataverse, and the Fabric ecosystem.
+1. Have a basic understanding of data modeling, Power Automate, Dataverse, and the Fabric ecosystem.
-2. Have access to a Dataverse environment (in the same region as your Fabric capacity) with a Power Automate premium license, (ideally) existing cloud and desktop flow runs, and System Administrator role in this environment.
+2. Have access to a Dataverse environment (in the same region as your Fabric capacity) with a Power Automate premium license, (ideally) existing cloud, and desktop flow runs, and System Administrator role in this environment.
 3. Ensure that you meet the [**prerequisites**](/power-apps/maker/data-platform/azure-synapse-link-view-in-fabric#prerequisites) before linking your Dataverse environment with Fabric.
 4. Follow [**these steps**](/power-apps/maker/data-platform/azure-synapse-link-view-in-fabric#link-to-microsoft-fabric) to link your Dataverse environment with Microsoft Fabric.
 5. If you plan to follow the advanced section for [Desktop flow action log-level analytics](#desktop-flow-action-log-level-analytics), ensure that [**Desktop Flow Logs V2**](/articles/desktop-flows/configure-desktop-flow-logs#configure-desktop-flow-action-log-version) has been enabled in that environment and you have existing desktop flow runs.

 ## List of tables are automation-related

-The following table incudes automation-related tables that are frequently used for reporting and observability use cases.
+The following table includes automation-related tables that are frequently used for reporting and observability use cases.

 | Display name | Object name       |   Purpose                                             |
 |--------------------|------------------|-------------------------------------------------------|